Kong/kong-dist-cloudformation/README.md

 You have option to chose between two templates:

+###  1) Kong with Cassandra DB
-1. provision Kong resources along with a new [Cassandra cluster](http://cassandra.apache.org/), using The [Datastax Cassandra](http://docs.datastax.com/en/cassandra/2.2/cassandra/install/installAMI.html) ami.
+Provision Kong resources along with a new [Cassandra cluster](http://cassandra.apache.org/), using The [Datastax Cassandra](http://docs.datastax.com/en/cassandra/2.2/cassandra/install/installAMI.html) AMI.
-2. provisions Kong resources with user provided Cassandra seed nodes.

-###  Kong with Cassandra DB

 | Region            | HVM AMIs                                                               | PV AMIs                                                                |
 | ----------------: | ---------------------------------------------------------------------- | ---------------------------------------------------------------------- |